HowToDoInJava

 let outputNum = identity<number>( 100 ); //OK

-In general sense, decorators are annotations.
+In a general sense, decorators are annotations.
 They are used with '@' symbol.
-It allows us to decorate classes and functions, similar to annotations in java and decorators in python.
+Decorators allows us to decorate classes and functions, similar to annotations in Java and decorators in Python.

-Decorators is a new feature that will probably make it into the ES7 version of JavaScript.
-However the functionality is available in TypeScript (experimental), so we can already make use it.
+Decorators are a new feature that will probably make it into the ES7 version of JavaScript.
+However the functionality is available in TypeScript (experimental), so we can already make use of it.

 It is important to learn that every decorator is javascript function.
 To create decorator, create function like this: